kenster90/Mines-game/README.md

    ```
  2. **Configure Firebase:**
-   * Create a project at Firebase Console.
+   * Create a project at the Firebase Console.
    * Enable **Email/Password Authentication**.
    * Create a **Firestore Database**.
    * Copy your config object into the firebaseConfig block in index.html.